After Issac, two hurricanes rage way out at sea

 NEW ORLEANS (Reuters) - As Louisiana residents cleared up costly damage from Hurricane Issac, two other storms raged out in the Atlantic on Friday, but looked unlikely to hit land.

-Tropical Storm Leslie was forecast to strengthen into a hurricane on Friday, the U.S. National Hurricane Center NHC.L said, but would remain out at sea.
-Leslie was 940 miles (1,510 km) east of the Leeward Islands of the West Indies, moving west-northwest overnight.
+Tropical Storm Leslie was forecast to strengthen into a hurricane on Friday, the U.S. National Hurricane Center (NHC) said, but would remain out at sea.
+Leslie was 940 miles east of the Leeward Islands of the West Indies, moving west-northwest overnight.

 Hurricane season brought the first big test to Louisiana’s flood defences, installed after 2005’s Hurricane Katrina almost destroyed New Orleans, with Isaac blowing through the state exactly seven years on.